OneFourthLabs/CoViD19-Bot-Server/README.md

 This repo contains the source code and data for the `CoViD-19 Bot` backend.
 This includes the chatbot WebHook, data retrieving/processing scripts and daily data.

+The public chatbot can be found here: https://covid19.ai4bharat.org/

 ## Hosting on GCP

 #### Optional: Setting up `virtualenv`